jgilles118/BuildDirectories/README.md

 1. This code will work on other operating systems.
 2. The student must change the path and follow the path sequence of the OS being used.
 3. Follow the comments and make any necessary adjustment to the statements.
-4. Export the file as a .jar for successful execution.
+4. Export the file as a .jar for execution.

 ### Author:
 James R Gilles<br>